UniversalScientificTechnologies/AIRDOSC01/README.md

-# AIRDOSC01B
+# AIRDOS-C01B - AIRDOS dosimeter with scintillator based sensor
 *AIRDOS-C Scintillation detector of ionizing radiation with a full production specification available.
 The device can be further modified according to specific requirements.
-Character of its construction makes it especially suitable for placement into UAVs.*
+The character of its construction makes it especially suitable for placement into UAVs.*

 ![AIRDOS-C front panel](/doc/src/img/AIRDOSC01A_box_front.jpg)

-**Technical parameters are following:**
+**Technical parameters are the following:**

 * Detection element: scintillating crystal integrated with [SiPM](https://en.wikipedia.org/wiki/Silicon_photomultiplier)
-* More than 90 days autonomous operation powered by lithium battery
+* More than 90 days of autonomous operation powered by a lithium battery
 * Data memory: SD card
-* Data logs contains energy and time of each event
+* Data logs contain the energy and time of each event
 * Logging periodicity: 10 s (dead time 2 s)
 * Time resolution: 20 us
 * Accuracy of event’s time: 500 ns